awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 1. Select the main route table for your VPC \(the **Main** column displays **Yes**\)\.
 The details pane displays tabs for working with its routes, associations, and route propagation\.

+1. On the **Routes** tab, do the following:

+   1. Choose **Edit routes** and then choose **Add route**\.

-1. On the **Routes** tab, choose **Edit routes**, specify `0.0.0.0/0` in the **Destination** box, select the instance ID of the NAT instance from the **Target** list, and then choose **Save changes**\.
+   1. Specify `0.0.0.0/0` for **Destination** and the instance ID of the NAT instance for **Target**\.

+   1. Choose **Save changes**\.

-1. On the **Subnet associations** tab, choose **Edit subnet associations**, and then select the check box for the private subnet\.
-Choose **Save associations**\.
+1. On the **Subnet associations** tab, choose **Edit subnet associations**\.
+Select the check box for the private subnet, and then choose **Save associations**\.

 For more information, see [Route tables for your VPC](VPC_Route_Tables.md)\.

 ## Test your NAT instance configuration<a name="nat-test-configuration"></a>

 After you have launched a NAT instance and completed the configuration steps above, you can perform a test to check if an instance in your private subnet can access the internet through the NAT instance by using the NAT instance as a bastion server\.
-To do this, update your NAT instance's security group rules to allow inbound and outbound ICMP traffic and allow outbound SSH traffic, launch an instance into your private subnet, configure SSH agent forwarding to access instances in your private subnet, connect to your instance, and then test the internet connectivity\.
+To do this, update the NATSG security group rules to allow inbound and outbound ICMP traffic and allow outbound SSH traffic, launch an instance into your private subnet, configure SSH agent forwarding to access instances in your private subnet, connect to your instance, and then test the internet connectivity\.

 **To update your NAT instance's security group**